 Spousal Support (Alimony) - In many cases, the court does not award any spousal support at all.
 In those cases where spousal support is awarded, the court will usually order it for a limited period of time.
-During this time period, the "obligee"-the spouse receiving spousal support-should become self-supporting by finishing his or her education, getting job training, or finding employment.
-The court may order either the husband or the wife to pay spousal support.
+During this time period, the "obligee"-the spouse receiving spousal support-should become self-supporting by finishing their education, getting job training, or finding employment.
+The court may order either the spouse to pay spousal support.

 In rare cases, courts award permanent spousal support.
 These cases typically involve long marriages (20+ years), older parties, and/or a disabled or homemaker spouse who had few career opportunities during the marriage.
 The test for awarding spousal support is what is "appropriate and reasonable" and support should not be used to punish or reward a party.
 The court should focus on the circumstances of the parties and whether they are or can become self-supporting.

 In determining whether spousal support is reasonable and appropriate, and if so, the amount and duration of spousal support, the court must consider 13 statutory factors.
 For more details, see: http://codes.ohio.gov/orc/3105.18.

 Termination or Modification of Spousal Support - Spousal support usually only lasts until the receiving spouse dies, remarries, moves in with another partner or when the time period for paying and receiving spousal support expires.
-The court may have the authority to modify spousal support if there is a "change in circumstances" of either spouse (like changing or losing a job, or moving in with a new partner who pays the bills).
+The court that entered the original spousal support order may have the authority to modify spousal support if there is a "change in circumstances" of either spouse (like changing or losing a job, or moving in with a new partner who pays the bills).

 Legal Separation - A legal separation is a court order that requires the parties to live separate and may also order spousal support, child support, a division of marital property and debts, child custody, and parenting time (visitation).
 The legal grounds for obtaining a legal separation are the same that must be proven in a divorce.
 Unlike a divorce or dissolution, the parties remain married after a legal separation, and cannot remarry until they get a divorce or dissolution.
 Some people file for a legal separation for religious reasons or to maintain health insurance or other types of support.
+The language in the actual decree dictates.
+If the decree states that the court does not have jurisdiction to modify future amounts of spousal support, it is possible you would still receive spousal support in spite of remarriage, change in income or cohabitation with someone else.